-Alpine IHC crew members participate in a structured daily physical training program typically lasting 1-1 1/2 hours.
-Our physical training facilities include a weight room, outside training area and miles of trails on which to run.
-Our work center is at an elevation of almost 8000 feet with very little flat ground.
+Alpine IHC crew members participate in a structured daily physical training program typically lasting one to one and a half hours.
+Physical training facilities include a weight room, outside training area and miles of trails on which to run.
+Our work center is at an elevation of almost 8,000 feet with very little flat ground.

 Physical Fitness Program